taurus-org/taurus/doc/source/devel/howto_controllers/index.rst

         def DeleteDevice(self, axis):
             del self._motor[axis]

-First you need to specify the maximum number of motors this controller is capable of handling.
-This is done in line 3 through the usage of the class member ``MaxDevice``.

 The code in the example initializes/clears a certain item in the *_motors* dictionary that was previously created in the constructor.
 The specific code for your controller will probably be completely different.